How does it work – practical info

 - The beds in the cold rooms have a bedframe made of ice, slatted bed base with mattress, reindeer skins and pillows.

 - There are no bathrooms (except the Deluxe Suites) or storage in the Ice suites.
-These facilities are housed in a heated service building, the Riverside Lobby, where you also keep your belongings during the night.
+These facilities are housed in a heated service building, where you also keep your belongings during the night.
 The service desk is staffed 24 hours.

 - You get a locker or cubicle (if staying in an Art Suite), where you can get changed and keep your belongings.